 Records Storage and Disposal: http://uwaterloo.ca/records-management/records-storage-and-disposal

-To delete a position, select the “Job Management” tab from the navigation menu on the left hand side.
+To delete a position, select the “Job Management” tab from the navigation menu on the left-hand side.
 Locate the job to be deleted.
 Under the column entitled “Delete”, click the icon in the cell.